Doctor Alchemy: Curtis Engstrom

 Curtis Engstrom is an advisor on a S.T.A.R.
-Labs project that involved using the Philosopher's Stone to power a medical computer.
-He stole the computer with the help of small-time crook Moe "Mouthpiece" Miglian, but he was later arrested.
-After escaping from prison, Engstrom donned his own Doctor Alchemy costume and set out to retrieve the microchip that had been taken from him by Miglian, calling himself the Alchemist.
-After being defeated, Engstrom and Miglian were both arrested.
+Labs project which involves using the Philosopher's Stone to power a medical computer.
+He steals the computer with the help of small-time crook Moe "Mouthpiece" Miglian, but is arrested.
+After escaping from prison, Engstrom dons his own Doctor Alchemy costume and sets out to retrieve the microchip that had been taken from him by Miglian, calling himself the Alchemist.
+After being defeated, Engstrom and Miglian are both arrested.

 Alexander Petrov

 Alexander Petrov is a criminologist working for the Keystone City Police Department who used an ice-based weapon created by Mister Element to commit crimes and further his career.
 His plan comes undone when profiler Ashley Zolomon enters his office as he is putting on his mask.
-The Flash stops him from killing Zolomon, but Captain Cold interrupts them before the Flash can take him into custody and kills Petrov for breaking one of the rules of the Rogues' code of "ethics" – not framing other Rogues for crimes.
+Wally West stops him from killing Zolomon, but Captain Cold interrupts them before the Flash can take him into custody and kills Petrov for breaking one of the rules of the Rogues' code of "ethics" – not framing other Rogues for crimes.

 Powers and abilities

+Doctor Alchemy possesses the Philosopher's Stone, which once belonged to Merlin.
+By pressing the stone at various points, he can transmute any substance into any other (e.g., steel into rubber, oxygen into carbon monoxide) and also possesses the power to transform the molecular structure of the human body, having once turned the Flash into a being of water vapor.
+Desmond can also control the Philosopher's Stone from a distance via an idiosyncratic connection through it.

+Equipment

 As Mister Element, Albert Desmond dons a suit equipped with an oxygen mask and selects the model of carbon as his suit emblem.

-Doctor Alchemy possesses the Philosopher's Stone which once belonged to Merlin.
-By pressing the stone in various points, he has the ability to transmute any substance into any other substance (e.g., steel into rubber, or oxygen into carbon monoxide) and also possesses the power to transform the molecular structure of the human body, having once turned the Flash into a being of water vapor.
-Desmond can also control the Philosopher's Stone from a distance via telekinesis.
+Mister Element wields an Element Gun.